1 March 2025

 Richard S. Otto's FATHER, Henry Stuart Otto

-Henry S. Otto, 70, of Arlington, Va. died 18 June 1987 after an illness with prostate cancer.
+Henry S. Otto, 70, of Arlington, Va. died 18 June 1987 after an infirmity with prostate cancer.
 Born 10 March 1917 in New Rochelle, New York, he was the only son of mechanical engineer & real estate developer, Richard S. Otto.

-He is survived by his 2nd wife, Lois Lee; 3rd wife, Mary Bibb; son, Richard and 2 daughters, Freja and Tempe.
+He is survived by his 2nd wife, Lois Lee; 3rd wife, Mary Bibb; son, Richard, and 2 daughters, Freja and Tempe.

 HIS FATHER, Richard S. Otto I

 Richard S. Otto, 68 who named and developed Baywood Park and for years was its most colorful and controversial resident, died Friday in a Santa Barbara hospital.

 A widely-known engineer, he ran unsuccessfully for U. S. Senator from California in a 1940 primary against the late Sen. Hiram Johnson.